 Short-term and long-term effects on the housing market

-In the section of the report covering housing issues, the report states: “Looking to the future, housing prices will be affected by changes in supply and demand that resulted from the COVID-19 crisis,”.
-“In the short run, there may be a decline in housing prices, especially in peripheral areas where supply has risen greatly in previous years.”
+Regarding Israel real estate and how the housing market may be affected by COVID-19 crisis, the report estimates that “In the short run, there may be a decline in housing prices, especially in peripheral areas where supply has risen in previous years.”

 Among the factors the Bank of Israel lists as possible causes for the drop in prices, are “cash flow problems and rising financing costs, which could possibly force developers to lower prices during periods of reduced demand due to uncertainty and buyers’ concerns about their job stability.”

 According to the Bank of Israel, the decline in demand for apartments will be affected primarily by the situation in the labor market and by how quickly the market returns to normal.
 Moreover, a rise in the unemployment rate or a decrease in the average wage are also factors that could lead to a fall in demand.
 It should be noted that according to data from the Israel Ministry of Finance, the unemployment rate in Israel at the end of July was 12%, or about half a million unemployed Israelis.
 This compares with only 3.2% unemployment this past February, before the epidemic broke out.